 When I was working in commercial kitchens, chopping 25+kg of carrots a day (among other things), I could go for 6 months without needing them to be hit with a stone.

 But you do need to keep the edge honed, which I don't count as sharpening.

-If you look at the steel under a microscope, after a bit of use, you'll see the micro bevel of the knife start to bend to one side or another.
-If it's bent too far, you're pushing that bent edge through the food, and it'll feel blunter.
+If you look at the steel under a microscope after a bit of use, you'll see the micro bevel of the knife start to bend to one side or another.
+If it's bent too far, you're pushing that bent edge through the food, and it will feel blunt.

 Swiping that edge along a simple honing rod will straighten that micro bevel, and the knife will cut easily again.